htruong/ezpi4me/README.md

 I don't know.
 Use a level shifter.
 I might be able to get a circuit board working in the future...
 That's in the TODO.
 But you'd have to have additional hardware.

+.

+**Chromebook-specifics**

+- **Do I have to locate and unfasten the write-protect screw?**

+No. The Pi talks to the chip directly, it doesn't care if the write-protect screw is fastened or not.

+- **Should I leave the write-protect screw unfastened?**

+It's your choice.
+However, if you leave it unfastened, anything that has root access can write over your UEFI firmware.
+I leave it fastened.